Clever-ISA/Clever-ISA/specs/float.md

 All memory accesses are performed atomically.
 Note that the entire operation is not required to be atomic.

-Overflow caused by `movfsi` and `movfx` yields the maximum (for positive inputs) or minimum (for negative inputs) value of the type.
+Overflow caused by `movfi` and `movfx` yields the maximum (for positive inputs) or minimum (for negative inputs) value of the type.
 Underflow yields 0.
 If any operand is a NaN, the result is the minimum value of the type.
-If the input for `movxf`, `movsif`, `movfx`, or `cvtf` cannot be exactly represented, the value is rounded according to `fpcw.RND`, and `INEXACT` is raised.
+If the input for `movxf`, `movif`, `movfx`, or `cvtf` cannot be exactly represented, the value is rounded according to `fpcw.RND`, and `INEXACT` is raised.
-If the input for `movfsi` cannot be exactly represented, the value is truncated (rounded towards zero).
+If the input for `movfi` cannot be exactly represented, the value is truncated (rounded towards zero).
 INEXACT is not raised when integer truncation occurs.
-If the input to `movxf`, `movsif`, or `cvtf` is out of range of the destination format, then OVERFLOW is raised, and the result is +/- Infinity.
+If the input to `movxf`, `movif`, or `cvtf` is out of range of the destination format, then OVERFLOW is raised, and the result is +/- Infinity.
 If the input to `movxf` or `cvtf` is too small for the destination format, then UNDERFLOW is raised, and the result is +/-0.

 If the input to `cvtf` is a NaN, then the result is an unspecified NaN of the same type.
 This occurs even when both operands are of the same format.

 ### Floating-point Arithmetic